Bone Setting: Hong Kong Chinese Medicine Guide

 Tuina: Tuina is a unique TCM massage technique to relax soft tissues, relieve pain, stimulate Qi and blood circulation, etc.

-Physical exercise training: Besides the above procedures, physical exercise training is also essential to facilitate recovery, strengthen muscles and soft tissues as well as prevent future injuries.
+Physical exercise training: Beside the above procedures, physical exercise training is also essential to facilitate recovery, strengthen muscles and soft tissues as well as prevent future injuries.
 Physical training can also promote Qi and blood circulation according to TCM theory.

 Bone setting indications: When should I get bone setting therapy?